 Below, please find links to all of the clinical trials involving reproduction.
 The studies include a multitude of information, including (but not limited to) the study’s purpose, benefits for participating, and financial incentive information.
 If you have any questions, please contact the individual outlined at the end of each trial summary.

-Please visit the Equine Reproduction service webpage at the Veterinary Medical Teaching Hospital (VMTH) if you would like to learn more about the amazing things that our veterinarians can do for you and your animal.
+Please visit the Theriogenology service webpage at the Veterinary Medical Teaching Hospital (VMTH) if you would like to learn more about the amazing things that our veterinarians can do for you and your animal.

 Title: Endometrial biopsy-related changes in older maiden mares